mirasarkis/base_gaussianfit/README.md

 ### Build and install
 Make sure to create a python virtual environement prior to installation.
 Then in base_gaussianfit directory run:

 ``python setup.py sdist bdist_wheel``

 ``pip install .``

 ### Tests using pytest:
 In base_gaussianfit directory open cmd line and run:

 ``pytest tests``

 ### Import package:

 ``from gaussianfit import gaussianfit_code``

-Then call the function as follows using with your x, y data:
+Then call the function as follows with your x, y data:

 ``gaussianfit_code.gaussianfit_fct(x,y)``